The Navigator (University Housing Resident Handbook)

 Your Room and Board Dollar: The state of Michigan does not appropriate tax dollars for University housing or food service facilities.
 Funds to build the halls and purchase the equipment and furnishings were raised by the sale of bonds.
 Payment, plus interest, must be made on a regular basis, similar to a home mortgage.
 These payments are made from room and board revenue and other generated incomes, such as snack bars, guest rentals, guest meal tickets, banquets, etc. Every possible effort is made to offer the most in service at the lowest cost.

 Board Plan Changes: Campus Life and Housing requests that if you wish to change your board contract, you do it before the beginning of the semester.
-However, board changes are allowed once per semester at no additional charge within the first three weeks.
+However, board changes are allowed once per semester within the first three weeks (additional fees may apply).
 You can change your board contract by filling out a Contract Change Form at the ID office (located in the upstairs of the Walker Cisler Center).
-Should you change from a plan with Laker Bucks to one without Laker Bucks, you will be charged for any Laker Bucks used.

 Delinquent Accounts: If room and board charges or fees are not paid by the date scheduled, all meal privileges will be suspended on the seventh (7th) day of the delinquency.
 There will be no refund for any meals missed because of such a suspension.
 If on the tenth (10th) day after the scheduled date of payment, payment continues to be delinquent, the room and board contract will be considered canceled and the student will be evicted from his or her residence hall.
 Any court costs or attorney fees assessed in the process of collecting delinquent accounts or eviction will be charged to the student.